 Each month club members are given a theme.
 Each member is to create or discover a recipe that meets the theme and bring their recipe and baked goods to the virtual zoom meeting each month.

 All ages welcome, contact email@example.com to register.

-The event is free, but does require registration.
+The event will be held on Zoom and does require registration.

 The Good News Network (Cost – Free)

 Especially recently the news seems to be nothing but negative.

 Many of us it is part of out daily routine to check what is going on in the world and we feel a need to be up to date with current events.

 Sometimes though, the constant negative news is too much.